Nishesh Basavareddy: 2024: Top 150 & Pro debuts, NextGen Finals & maiden ATP win

-2025: ATP debut & first semifinal, Major, Masters & top 100 debuts
+2025: ATP, Major, Masters & top 100 debuts, ATP semifinal

 Basavareddy made his ATP main draw debut at the 2025 Brisbane International after qualifying for the main draw with wins over former top-100 player Borna Gojo and former top-10 player Lucas Pouille.
 He lost to Gaël Monfils in three sets.
 A week later he also qualified for the main draw at the 2025 ASB Classic in Auckland and recorded his second win and first in an ATP main draw over lucky loser Francisco Comesaña in straight sets.
 He defeated the defending champion and world No. 23 Alejandro Tabilo in three sets to reach his maiden ATP quarterfinal and move into the top 115 in the rankings.
 Next, he defeated eight seed and compatriot Alex Michelsen to reach his first ATP semifinal and moved onto the top 110 in the ATP singles rankings.
 He became the youngest American to reach a tour-level semifinal on hardcourts since an 18-year-old Reilly Opelka in 2016 in Atlanta.
 However, he then fell to Gaël Monfils in the semifinals in two tough sets.

 Basavareddy received a main draw wildcard for his Grand Slam debut at the 2025 Australian Open.

 He lost in the first round to Novak Djokovic, but not before taking the first set against the former #1.
 He impressed Djokovic and the crowd with his performance in the match with a final score of 6-4, 3-6, 4-6, 2-6.

 Basavareddy qualified for the main draw of the 2025 Acupulco Open but lost to Denis Shapovalov, and followed that up with first round losses in Indian Wells on his Masters debut, and at the 2025 Țiriac Open.
 He defeated Otto Virtanen at the Open Aix Provence before losing to eventual finalist Stan Wawrinka.

 Basavareddy reached the top 100 in the ATP singles rankings at world No. 99 on 23 June 2025 before the 2025 Wimbledon Championships, where he made his main draw debut.

 He also made his debut at the 2025 US Open having received a wildcard for the main draw.

+2026: French Open wildcard, first top 10 win

+Basavareddy received a main draw wildcard for the 2026 French Open, following winning the USTA’s Roland Garros Wild Card Challenge.